Model Conversion

 - Warehouse - Images of warehouse interiors (a random subset of forklift-1 images);

-- The completion of conversion is marked by the Success status marker.
-The model can now be downloaded or referenced through DepthAI API (see the Inference guidelines).
+- Conversion completion is marked by the Success status marker.
+The model can now be downloaded or referenced through the DepthAI API (see the Inference guidelines).

 Troubleshooting

 Not all models can be converted for the desired platform.
-Please consult the Troubleshooting section on the Conversion page.
-On HubAI, you check the logs of the conversion job as follows:- Find the failed conversion job in the Failed Conversions section and click on it
+You check the failed conversion logs as follows:- Find the failed conversion job in the Failed Conversions section and click on it's name.

 - Download the conversion logs by clicking on the Logs button in the top right corner or inspect them directly by scrolling the Conversion process logs at the bottom of the page.